-We generally would not consider single gender boards as diverse boards, and we expect companies to have at least one female board director.
-In the absence of such, we may vote against the re-election of director(s) responsible for the lack of female representation on such boards.
-After December 31, 2024, when the transitional period for Hong Kong-listed companies to appoint at least one female director ends2, we believe shareholders would benefit from companies' continued effort to further enhance gender diversity on the board.
-We encourage companies to review their gender diversity policy on an annual basis, and disclose or explain the numerical targets and timelines, as well as the progress on achieving the measurable objectives over time.3
+We generally would not consider single gender boards as diverse boards, and we expect large companies in China4 to have at least one female board director.
+In the absence of such, we may vote against the reelection of director(s) responsible for the lack of female representation on such boards.